March 16, 2022

 8 Cold email best practices

-- Send multiple messages.
 Sending several follow-ups increases your chances of getting responses.
-It also helps build relationships between you and potential clients (just don’t overdo it—send a followup after the first day, two days later, and then after 4-5 days, then call it quits).
+It also helps build relationships between you and potential clients (just don’t overdo it—send a follow-up after the first day, two days later, and then after 4-5 days, then call it quits).

-- Make yourself memorable.
 People remember those who approach them first.
 To stand apart from others, create unique content that stands out among all the rest.
+Try clever puns like “It’s sweet to meet you,” along with a coffee eGift card in exchange for their time.

 8 Steps to Set Up Cold Emailing Campaigns